 Department of Health and Human Services recommend

 Leaders must be willing to confront the reality that protecting people from an active killer is more complicated than locking a door.
-If you are interested in viewing SafePlans’ Security Awareness For Everyone (SAFE) eLearning course, or our other training options, at no cost or obligation, please contact us.
+If you are interested in viewing SafePlans’ AlerT (Assess, lockdown, evade, resist, Tell) eLearning course, or our other training options, at no cost or obligation, please contact us.